 “I had no article of attire that was not made with extreme simplicity.”

 Make sure not to dress too extravagantly!
 See the best Jane Eyre adaptations for inspiration.

 “On the breast of her gown, in fine red cloth, surrounded with an elaborate embroidery and fantastic flourishes of gold thread, appeared the letter A.”

 This 17th-century literary female costume would be a real standout!
-Plus, the “A” would be a good clue to readers of classic literature.
+Plus, the “A” would be an excellent clue to readers of classic literature.

 #12: Scarlett O’Hara from Gone with the Wind

 I would love to revisit this as an adult again!
-Because of her extravagant style, Scarlett O’Hara remains one of the best literary character costume ideas out there.
+Because of her extravagant style, Scarlett O’Hara remains one of the best literary character costume ideas.